 What to Bring?
 In addition to your dancing shoes/clothes, a water bottle is great!
 Also, if you haven't danced with us yet this season, please fill out and bring the completed Registration Form (see below).
 We do have copies of this form in the studio.

 Tuition?
-Tuition is due on the first day of class.
-If you have not danced with yet this season, there is a $20 registration fee per new student, or $10 for returning students due at registration to hold a spot in the class.
+Tuition for all classes is always due by the first day of class.
+If you have not danced with yet this season, there is a $25 registration fee per new student, or $15 for returning students due at registration to hold a spot in the class.
 The summer-only new student registration fee is $10.
 Cash or checks (made out to Northeast Dance Center) are accepted at the studio or payments can be made through PayPal for an additional fee.
 You will also receive a statement via email, and can always access your tuition information online here.

 Performance?
 On the last day of short-term classes we will invite family members in to watch a short performance.
 Make sure you have your phones/cameras ready!
 Full-year classes have formal and informal performance throughout the year.

 Family Members?
-Our waiting area (Suite 103) is equipped with space as well as books and toys for family members who are waiting.
+Our waiting area connected to Studio 2 (in Suite 103) is equipped with space as well as books and toys for family members who are waiting.
 You may also take a chair from the waiting area and watch from the hallway.
-Family members are encouraged to stay off of the dance space/floor while classes are being held so we have room for dancing.
+Family members are encouraged to not enter the dance space/floor while classes are being held so we have room for dancing.
 There is just not enough space in the classroom for all the parents to watch class in the studio each week.
+Please bring your dancer to the door of the dance room at the class start time and our instructors will welcome your dancer into the studio.
 See Performance info above regarding watching your dancer in studio.

 Trouble Adjusting?
 We really want to help our students acclimate to the class routine and not come and go from the classroom during dance class (unless they need to use the restroom).
 Please encourage your dancer to stay in the studio and listen to the dance instructor for when it is time to leave the room.
 If however, your dancer is having a difficult time adjusting, we may send him or her out to visit with you for snuggles or encouragement as needed.
 We totally understand that everyone adjusts at a different pace and will check in with you periodically to see if your dancer is ready to jump back in to class.
 If he or she is ready before we check back in, feel free to send your dancer back in to the studio.